SamvathnaEm/lab1CSE110/index.md

 ## Skills and Fun Stuff
 - Learning the basics of coding in Java, C++, and Python at San Diego Community College
-- Working on few major project assignments, here they are:
+- Working on few major project assignments, One of them is
   + Card game in Java:
     * Please feel free to view my project [Github Pages](https://github.com/SamvathnaEm/CSE282Project)
-  + Huffman coding/data compression project in C++:
-    * Please feel free to view my project [Github Pages](https://github.com/SamvathnaEm/CSE100Project1)
 - During my leisure, I love to:
   + Watch horror movies
   + Playing a bunch of video games